-Although Davy Crockett may not have slain a bear at the age of three, he was quite the explorer and outdoorsman.
-It’s no wonder one of the nation’s most treasured parks has been named after him.
-Located off U.S. Highway 69, the park is home to deer, quail, read-cockaded woodpeckers, and other animal species native to west Texas.
+Davy Crockett may not have slain a bear at the tender age of three, but he was quite the explorer and frontiersman, whose heroics and respect for nature are well documented.
+It’s no wonder one of the nation’s most treasured parks bears his name.
+Located off U.S. Highway 69, Davy Crockett National Forest is home to deer, quail, read-cockaded woodpeckers, and other animal species native to west Texas.

 “Born on a mountaintop in Tennessee